hectorMiranda/marcetuxstudios/_posts/2025-12-08-ai-agent-year-in-review.md

 building and debugging agentic systems will be the ones who can move fast because they've already made the mistakes.
 The experimentation tax has been paid; what's left is applying what we learned.

+*Update: worth adding — the eval tooling for agents also matured meaningfully in 2025.
+A year ago most teams were evaluating by hand or not at all.
+The pattern of running automated evals in CI against a curated test set is now common enough that I encounter it in client codebases without having introduced it.
+That's a good sign: the discipline is spreading on its own.*